Introduction

 This foundation is one of the most popular ways for builders out there.
 It is strong, it is stable and provides the support for bigger decks.
 Its benefits continue mostly in the matter of safety, as it includes protection from water damage, fire, or abnormal shifts of the ground.
 It is also a good solution when you are a jacuzzi lover, building a large deck with some exceptionally heavy loads with larger water movement.

 However, you need to be ready for some hard work.
 First, a hole needs to be dug out to a sufficient depth, in some cases going below the frost line.
-After that, the concrete is poured in, the bracket placed in the concrete pile, the concrete need to dry and then the deck is attached to the concrete pillar.
-It can be one very time consuming and labor-intensive process which requires building permits.
+After that, the concrete is poured in, the bracket placed in the concrete pile, the concrete needs to dry and then the deck is attached to the concrete pillar.
+It can be one very time consuming and labour-intensive process which possibly requires building permits.
 Concrete foundations are also called ‘static’ foundations, which come with risks in frost periods, when the concrete can be pushed upwards.

 Pros